ethan-yu0503/ethanyucodes.github.io/about.markdown

 In my spare time, I enjoy watching and learning beatboxing.
 If you are ever interested in getting started to learn beatboxing but have no idea how, check out this [link](https://medium.com/@ethanyu/beatboxing-resources-compilation-bbdb0364023a)!

+Besides America, I have also lived in Taiwan and China (specifically Shanghai) for a while.

 You can reach me at: ethanyu DOT code AT gmail